 Be aware, that our standard turnaround time for prescription requests (48 hours) only counts WORKING DAYS, so we will not be processing any repeat prescription during days when we are closed.

 General Data Protection Regulations

 The practice is required to comply with the duty of candour legislation.
 This involves providing an annual return to the Scottish Government, a copy of which can be obtained by speaking with the Practice Manager.

 Minor Ailment Service - The Role of Community Pharmacy

-Trying to get an appointment? - 400 appointments lost in the last three months
+Trying to get an appointment? - 400 appointments on average each 3 months